Accounting with a tax advisor: The differences, advantages and disadvantages

 Some of the main reasons why working with a tax advisor is worthwhile include:

-1. Professional security and legally compliant accounting
+- Professional security and legally compliant accounting

 Tax advisors have in-depth knowledge of commercial and tax law.
-They ensure that your bookkeeping complies with current legal requirements — in particular the GoBD.
-This minimizes the risk of errors, inquiries from the tax office or complaints during tax audits.
+You ensure that your bookkeeping complies with current legal requirements — in particular the GoBD.
+This minimizes the risk of errors, inquiries from the tax office or complaints during tax audits. - Saving time through clear processes

-While the accounting department presents standardized processes, your tax advisor offers you individual scope for action: for example when choosing depreciation methods, making investment decisions or drafting contracts and reserves for tax purposes.
+While the accounting department presents standardized processes, your tax advisor offers you individual scope for action: for example when choosing depreciation methods, making investment decisions or drafting contracts and reserves for tax purposes. - Avoiding missed deadlines and formal errors

 Tax advisors keep an eye on all relevant deadlines and check the formal accuracy of the documents.
-This allows you to ensure that, for example, sales tax returns, annual financial statements or tax returns are submitted punctually and correctly.
+This allows you to ensure that, for example, sales tax returns, annual financial statements or tax returns are submitted punctually and correctly. - Legal certainty in the event of changing requirements

 Tax regulations change regularly.
 A tax advisor is required by law to receive continuing education.
-As a result, you benefit from up-to-date information and stay up to date on all topics related to accounting and taxes.
+As a result, you benefit from up-to-date information and stay up to date on all topics relating to accounting and taxes.

 The following sections provide you with an overview of all areas that your tax advisor can take care of.